eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-topic.md

 ### Commands criterion

-*commands* are sent to Ditto in order to do something, either on the Digital Twin or on a real connected device.
+*commands* are sent to Ditto in order to do something, either on the digital twin or on a real connected device.
 They are separated in ModifyCommands for creating, modifying, deleting and QueryCommands for retrieving.

 For each command Ditto processed a command response is created.